Gobi1616/Datalogy_Final/README.md

 ## Data Sources

    ### Bloomberg
-The Bloomberg Professional Software is being using to fetch the historical data for Tesla Stock price from 2011 till date.
+The Bloomberg Professional Software is being used to fetch historical data for Tesla Stock price from 2011 till date.